Australian Highland Cattle Society Inc.

 The legs should be sturdy and straight with good bone and a good covering of hair, and the animal should be seen to be walking freely and easily, the legs not brushing against each other but set well outside the body.
 The four legs should each be placed at a corner of the body, the front ones straight when seen from the front or side and well apart; the back should be as the front, but slightly hooked when seen from the side.
 If hooked too much it becomes a 'sickle' hock, which is most undesirable, as are all structural faults.
 When viewed from the side of the animal the back of the hock should be in line with the pin bone on the same side.
 The legs should lead down into well-set and large even hoofs, and when on the move the hind feet should step into the tracks made by the front feet for perfect traction.

 Highland cattle have two coats of hair.
 The outer coat is long and strong and is presumably meant by nature to keep the winter weather away from the skin.
 The under coat is soft and fluffy to keep their bodies warm.
 This under coat does not grow long to renew the outer coat, but each coat is separately renewed.
-The Australian Highland Cattle Society's official Highland coat colours range from black through brindle, dun, red, yellow, white and parti.
+The Australian Highland Cattle Society's official Highland coat colours range from black through brindle, dun, silver dun, red, yellow, white and parti.
 No colour is genetically dominant.

 SHEATH & SCROTUM